gothinkster/QEWD-realworld-example-app/README.md

 ### Starting QEWD

-Once you're happy with your QEWD startup file, start it up.
+Once you're happy with your QEWD startup file, copy it to your QEWD installation directory, eg to:

+       ~/qewd/qewd.js

+Then start it up.
 You can either run it manually, eg:

          cd ~/qewd   (or whatever directory you installed QEWD in) node qewd